theghostbel/theghostbel/README.md

 ## Hi there 👋!
 ### I am Victor Rusakovich, client-side developer from Minsk, Belarus

-* 🔭 I’m currently working at [GP Solutions](https://gpsolutions.com/) (since August 2011<!--WORK RANGE:START-->, which is 5,423 days 📅, 183 lunar months 🌙, 260,304 pizza delivery times 🍕!<!--WORK RANGE:END-->)
+* 🔭 I’m currently working at [GP Solutions](https://gpsolutions.com/) (since August 2011<!--WORK RANGE:START-->, which is 5,424 days 📅, 5,424 mayfly lifespans 🦋, 57,430 Matrix red pill moments 💊!<!--WORK RANGE:END-->)
 * 🌱 I’m currently learning JavaScript
 * 📫 nemiga@gmail.com (please, no spam)
 * [LinkedIn](https://www.linkedin.com/in/theghost/)
-* ⚡ Fun fact: <!--FUN FACT:START-->An ant always falls over on its right side when intoxicated.<!--FUN FACT:END-->
+* ⚡ Fun fact: <!--FUN FACT:START-->Clownfish, wrasses, moray eels, gobies and other fish species are known to change sex, including reproductive functions.
+A school of clownfish is always built into a hierarchy with a female fish at the top.
+When she dies, the most dominant male changes sex and takes her place.<!--FUN FACT:END-->

 ### FrontEnd conferences and me